Estimating Mixed Memberships with Sharp Eigenvector Deviations: Introduction

 Prior work on this problem include MCMC~\citep{airoldi2008mixed} and computationally efficient variational approximation methods~\citep{gopalan2013efficient} (SVI) which do not have any guarantees of consistency.
+Other interesting network models for overlapping communities and non-negative matrix factorization style inference methods which do not have theoretical guarantees include ~\citep{Ball2011Overlapping,wang2011community, wang2016supervised,BNMF2011}.
 A notable family of algorithms that has been shown to be theoretically consistent uses tensor-based methods~\citep{MMSBAnandkumar2014,hopkins2017bayesian}.
-However, these are typically hard to implement, and has a computational complexity is $O(n^2 K)$, which can be prohibitive for large graphs.
+However, these are typically hard to implement, and provide overall error bounds for the columns of the estimated $\bTheta$ matrix.

 Recently~\citet{mao2017} have proposed a provably consistent geometric algorithm (GeoNMF) for MMSB with diagonal $\bB$ and $\balpha=\alpha_0\bone_K/K$.
-However the guarantees only work in the dense regime where average degree grows faster than the square root of $n$.
-Other interesting network models for overlapping communities and non-negative matrix factorization style inference methods which do not have theoretical guarantees include ~\citep{Ball2011Overlapping,wang2011community, wang2016supervised,BNMF2011}.
+However the guarantees only work in the dense regime where average degree grows faster than $\sqrt{n}$.
+In contrast we consider the general model where the only condition on $\bB$ is full rank.
+We propose a different algorithm which works when the degree grows faster than poly-logarithm of $n$.

-~\citet{zhang2014detecting} propose a provably consistent spectral algorithm (OCCAM) for a related but different model.
-The authors assume that each community has some ``pure'' nodes (which only belong to that community).
-This is a common assumption for non-negative matrix factorization methods~\citep{arora12computing,mao2017}.
+\citet{zhang2014detecting} propose a provably consistent spectral algorithm (OCCAM) for a related but different model with degree correction.
+Similar to non-negative matrix factorization methods~\citep{arora12computing,mao2017}, the authors assume that each community has some ``pure'' nodes (which only belong to that community).
 The authors also assume that $\bB$ is positive semidefinite and full rank with equal diagonal entries.
 Other assumptions ensure that the $k$-medians loss function on $\btheta_i$ attains its minimum at the locations of the pure nodes and there is a curvature around this minimum.
 This condition is typically hard to check.

-We recently became aware of concurrent work~\cite{jin2017estimating} which uses a convex hull finding algorithm for a degree corrected variant of the MMSB model.
-The authors assume that every cluster has $\Theta(n)$ pure nodes.
-Furthermore, they assume that either the non-pure nodes are relatively few, or when there are many such nodes, the $\btheta_i$'s for these nodes can be grouped into a constant number of well separated partitions.
-In contrast, we require that each cluster has at least one pure node.